ncl-teu/ncl_ccnsim/README.md

 TIMESATMP, type, prefix,DataSize(MB), StartTime,FinishTime,duration(ms),Interest_senderID,Data(Cache)holdingNodeID, Hop#,# of SharedConnections,ContentsFound/Not,ByBC?,Memo
 ~~~
 - As for **type** field, we have the following value:
-- 1: Interest is arrived at the **original server** that has the original content (non-cached data).
+-- 1: Interest is arrived at the **original server** that has the original content (non-cached data).
-- 2: Original data is returned to the client from the **orignal server**.
+-- 2: Original data is returned to the client from the **orignal server**.
-- 13: Interest is arrived at the cache holding router (i.e., cache hit).
+-- 13: Interest is arrived at the cache holding router (i.e., cache hit).
-- 3: Cached data is return to the client from the cache holding router.
+-- 3: Cached data is return to the client from the cache holding router.
-- 4: Interest is arrived at the router by BreadCrumbs pointer.
+-- 4: Interest is arrived at the router by BreadCrumbs pointer.
-- 5: A new CCN router joined.
+-- 5: A new CCN router joined.
-- 6: An CCN router leaves.
+-- 6: A CCN router leaves.

 # Cache algorithm
 - Since the simulator is based on Java, please create a new class that extends `net.gripps.ccn.caching.BaseCachingAlgorithm`.